The Tenant > Procession

-I invited artists who moved their studio spaces from Clark’s building to Chabanel to join in a walking procession from Chabanel back to Clark.
-This walk reversed the trajectory of their respective relocations, while also transporting a selection of detritus abandoned by closed textile shops from Chabanel to Clark.
-In being transported in this performative manner, the objects were doubly-charged both as artifacts of the garment industry and its parallel exodus from the Mile End, and as the artifacts of the procession as a performance enacted by the assembled artists.
+I invited artists who moved their studio spaces from the de Gaspé building (the site of my exhibition) to Chabanel to join in a walking procession from Chabanel back to Clark.
+During this walk we transported a selection of detritus abandoned by textile shops that had already moved out of Chabanel.
+This walk reversed the trajectory of the previous cycle of displacement, mapping the pattern of movement and cycles of class displacement in reverse.
+In being transported in this performative manner, the objects were doubly-charged both as artifacts of the displaced garment industry and its parallel exodus from the Mile End, and as the artifacts of the procession as a performance enacted by the assembled artists.
 The procession involved nine other artists, lasted a duration of two hours and covered a distance of 5.5 kilometers.

 Participating artists: Celia Perrin-Sidarous, John Player, Juan Ortiz-Apuy, Sarah Pupo, Valérie Blass, Caroline Mauxion, Karen Kraven, Matt Shane, Cynthia Girard-Renard.